How to watch Yo-Yo Ma’s Bach Cello Suites livestream online for free

 “It is supremely fitting to have a great musician who has devoted his life to the international community bring the world closer together through the international language that is music, and more specifically Bach.”

 The two-and-a-half-hour performance was live-streamed via Yo-Yo Ma’s YouTube channel and ClassicalWCRB.org on Sunday night.
-It is now available to watch on YouTube below.

 The livestream came as the American cellist reschedules the final leg of his Bach Project, a tour of the complete cello suites, to 36 communities on six continents, as part of a wider conversation about how culture can help us to imagine and build the world we want.